yuriyaran/dfta/README.md

 7. **Styling**
    - I decided to use minimal design, no fancy looks, no external libraries, just plain functionality, and minimum CSS
-   - each repository row is clickable and behaves like a drawer for the row below with a branches list (basic animation included)
+   - each repository row is clickable and behaves like a drawer for the row below with a branches list
    - implemented responsive design: supports desktop and mobile views
    - icons are taken from [AmpWhat](https://www.amp-what.com/)

 8. **App functionality decisions**
    1. No excess, duplicate, or unnecessary API calls:
       - disabling `find org repos` button while API call in-flight
-      - checking in `toggleBranchesRow` if branches were already retrieved from API call
+      - checking in `toggleBranchRow` if branches were already retrieved from API call
       - setting `getRepoBranches` task droppable

    2. Reset logic: